CUSTOMS REGULATIONS

 CUSTOMS CLEARANCE

-Note that Canada customs requires you to be present for the customs clearance process.
+Please note that Canadian customs requires your presence during the customs clearance process.

 Notes: